 - Very durable, it’s more flexible than PLA or ABS, but also a little softer.
 You’d have a hard job breaking it in half, so if an ‘unbreakable’ case or enclosure is what you need, PETG trumps pretty much everything (except, Nylon 12).

 - It has very low shrinkage, and therefore no warping.
 Ideal for printing big stuff.

 - PETG is also very strong, it’s not brittle but can be scratched more easily than ABS which is harder.

 - PETG plastic makes a terrible support structure, because it sticks so well.
 But because it sticks so well, layer adhesion is fantastic, so prints come out strong.

 - It sticks well to the print bed too, so be careful when you’re removing it after printing.

 - It has a great chemical resistance, along with alkali, acid and water resistance.

 - Odourless when printing.

-Typically PETG is supplied in a range of translucent colours, and prints with a nice glossy finish.
+Typically Polyethylene filament is supplied in a range of translucent colours, and prints with a nice glossy finish.
 It makes it ideal for printing anything that needs to be shatterproof or translucent.
 Many are taking the leap from using PLA or ABS to just using PETG.